qualcomm-linux/build-guide/topic/k2c-qli-build-ga/host_machine_requirements_reg_unreg.rst

    * - Ubuntu 22.04
      - GNU Make 4.0 or later versions

-.. note:: To set up a virtual machine (VM) running Ubuntu 22.04 on Microsoft Windows or Apple\ :sup:`®` macOS\ :sup:`®`, see `Qualcomm Linux Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-41/>`__.
+.. note:: To set up a virtual machine (VM) running Ubuntu 22.04 on Microsoft\ :sup:`®` Windows\ :sup:`®` or Apple\ :sup:`®` macOS\ :sup:`®`, see `Qualcomm Linux Virtual Machine Setup Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-41/>`__.
 Code compilation on a VM is a slow process and may take a few hours.
 Qualcomm recommends using an Ubuntu host computer for compilation.